 This newcomer, it developed, could guide us to the remains of French colonial architecture on the mountain; such buildings are difficult to find since most were burned and razed to the ground in the Revolutionary period between 1791 and 1803.
 He led us first to a cluster of half-finished resort hotels that the Duvalierians of the region had begun; like a lot of Haitian constructions, they had never been finished.
 Even in Port-au-Prince it’s usual to see rusty iron rods protruding hopefully from cinderblock structures already in use, in case some day the funds might come to build another story.
 These hotels, however, had been utterly abandoned since the fall of Baby Doc.
 Amidst them stood the delicate remnant of a complicated colonial brick vault, and on its inner curve the fire-blackened outline of a Corinthian pilaster, “kit sé ancien maisêfrançais,” the mountain guide said.
 It was apparent that its builders hadn’t prospered.

-southbound road, where all sorts of cinderblock structures were under construction—a team of U.N. military engineers was supervising the raising of a building.
+He led us next to a boggy terrain on the other side of the southbound road, where all sorts of cinderblock structures were under construction—a team of U.N. military engineers was supervising the raising of a building.
 We passed.
 I listened to the monotonic thrum of the Kreyol conversation between the city guide and the mountain guide and learned that this terrain had belonged to a grand bourgeois under the Duvaliers, had been controlled by the macoutes during the Cédras coup and had finally been seized by the people with the return of Aristide.
 Now they were making houses for the people here.
 But there had been no vengeance against the macoutes, who had been allowed to leave with their lives and had gone into exile, no one knew where.
 Such was the policy of Aristide’s return, enacted, perhaps, under pressure of the international occupying forces.
 Yet for whatever motive, Aristide is the first Haitian leader to attempt such a strategy of reconciliation since Toussaint Louverture was deported from the country in 1802; Toussaint had effected a workable peace with wealthy proprietors from the epoch of slavery, who soon enough betrayed him.
 Since Toussaint fell until Aristide’s election, power has always changed hands in Haiti via assassination or military coup.
 Since Magloire took power in 1950, the winners of whatever political struggle have always done whatever they can to murder all the losers.

-We passed the clanking steam shovel and continued some 50 yards further to the ruin of an old brick factory that survived from the colonial period; the chimney was completely intact and something of the interior vaults remained.
+We passed the clanking steam shovel and continued some fifty yards further to the ruin of an old brick factory that survived from the colonial period; the chimney was completely intact and something of the interior vaults remained.
 I stooped and went inside.
 A couple of piglets were sheltering in the shade, and a sow, tied to a column, slept on her side in the vegetation that pushed up through the brickbats and rubble of old mortar.
-Beyond, a stream pulled torpidly, through the swampy land. …
+Beyond, a stream pulled torpidly, through the swampy land.

-“I’ll a dit” said the city guide, translating the mountain guide’s Kreyol into French to be sure I understood, “that here was the abattoir of the macoutes of that time.
+“I’ll a dit,” said the city guide, translating the mountain guide’s Kreyol into French to be sure I understood, “that here was the abattoir of the macoutes of that time.
 Here they brought each person who had contact with foreigners to be killed.
 The macoutes killed many, many persons here.”